-Maritime Work Is Dangerous, But That Doesn't Excuse Accidents
+Maritime Work Is Dangerous.
+That Doesn't Excuse Accidents.

 Ships and offshore rigs are inherently dangerous places to work.
-Adding to this danger is the fact that these massive pieces of modern engineering are floating on unpredictable seas.
-Ship owners have a heightened responsibility to maintain proper safety standards aboard their vessels to keep workers as safe as reasonably possible.
-When these employers fail to create a safe work environment, they must be held accountable for the sake of continued safety for all offshore workers.
+Adding to this danger is the fact that these massive pieces of modern engineering float on unpredictable seas.
+Shipowners have a heightened responsibility to maintain proper safety standards aboard their vessels to keep workers as safe as reasonably possible.
+When employers fail to create a safe work environment, they must be held accountable for the sake of all offshore workers.

 The Importance of Safety & Maintenance at Sea

-Those in leadership positions onboard a commercial vessel, namely the ship owners, are required to uphold a certain set of safety standards while conducting business.
-This is to ensure both the production of the ship as well as the safety of its employees.
+Vessel owners and operators are required to uphold a certain set of safety standards while conducting business.
+This is to ensure both the production of the ship as well as the safety of its crew.

 Three crucial aspects of the ship need to be maintained under maritime law:

 - Manning: This refers to the proper functioning of the staff onboard.
-The owners of the ship may be liable for injury if an accident occurs because of poor leadership, running a vessel that is understaffed, or failing to train the seamen onboard properly.
+Shipowners may be liable if an accident occurs because of poor leadership, running a vessel that is understaffed, or failing to train the seamen onboard properly.

-- Equipping: This refers to the equipment used onboard the vessel to conduct its business.
-If the equipment is not properly maintained or is not provided, and this leads to an inuring accident, the ship owners may be responsible for damages.
+- Equipping: This refers to the equipment used on the vessel to conduct its business.
+If the equipment is not properly maintained or is not provided, and this leads to an accident, the shipowners may be responsible.

 - Supplying: The crew is entitled to an adequate supply of provisions onboard.
 Supplies need to be planned to match the length or difficulty of the voyage.
-Incidents regarding a lack of provisions might be subject to the liability of the ship owners.
+Incidents regarding a lack of provisions might be subject to shipowner liability.

-All of these aspects contribute to the evaluation of the ship as “seaworthy.”
-When the seaworthiness of the vessel is called into question as a cause for an accident, the employees aboard the ship who were injured are generally entitled to seek retribution.
+All of these contribute to the evaluation of a ship as “seaworthy.”
+When the seaworthiness of a vessel is called into question as a cause for an accident, any crew members who were injured may be able to seek retribution.

 Providing for Injured Workers Under General Maritime Law